 That’s all!

-You can use the Command Prompt to view the shutdown and startup log on Windows 10.
-However, we recommend using the Event Viewer, mainly because it’s simple and straightforward.
+You can use the Command Prompt to view the Windows shutdown and startup log on Windows 10 and 11.
+However, I recommend using the Event Viewer, mainly because it’s simple and straightforward.

 Moreover, you don’t have to copy-paste codes, which fraudsters can take advantage of to hack into your computer.

-If you have computer issues like corrupt keys or junk files, it may be challenging to view restart and shutdown events on your PC.
+If you have computer issues like junk or corrupted files or registry keys, it may be challenging to get to see the Windows restart log (or the shutdown one) and view restart and shutdown events on your PC.

-If you cannot view startup and shutdown events on your computer using the methods we have shared, please provide us with more details.
+If you still can’t get to see the Windows shutdown log to view startup and shutdown events on your computer using the methods we have shared, please provide us with more details.

 We’d also love it if you left a comment and shared our post on your social media.
-For more tips about Windows 10-related issues, visit our blog.
+For more tips about Windows-related issues, visit our blog.

 FAQ